VMware vSphere Monitoring

 - Investigate problems from within the guest OS.

 Before you start monitoring your virtual environment, make sure you have configured connections to virtual servers from which Veeam ONE will collect data.
-For details on configuring server connections, see Veeam ONE Deployment Guide.
+For more information on configuring server connections, see section Connecting VMware vSphere Servers of the Veeam ONE Deployment Guide.

 In This Section

 - VMware vSphere Alarms

 - Launching vSphere Client